From: Ellen Rogalin, Clackamas County Department of Transportation and Development, 503-742-4274

 Media and Interested Parties

-High school students in Clackamas County are invited to participate in the "Drive to Zero" Posters and Coasters safe driving media contest.
-The goal of the contest is for students to create artwork that promotes safe driving to others in the community.
+High school students in Clackamas County were invited earlier this year to participate in the safe driving media contest for students to create artwork that promotes safe driving to reach out to others in the community.

-Entries will be judged on creativity, message impact and promotional appeal, and will all be eligible to be used for outreach.
-The students who create the top three entries will each win a gift certificate from Clackamas Town Center ($300 for first place, $200 for second place, and $100 for third place).
+The students who created the top three entries each won cash prizes ($300 for first place, $200 for second place and $100 for third place).

-For more information, members of the media and public may contact McMillan at PMcMillan@clackamas.us or 503-742-4661.
+For more information, members of the media and public may contact Rob Sadowsky at 503-742-4776 or email@example.com.